 Writing will develop your artistic identity.
 What you write bestows these essential benefits upon your art:

-• Adds meaning and depth to your art: You cannot convey in a social media post the months’ hard work behind a piece, the “golden hour” waited for a photograph, or the nutty dream inspiring a sculpture.
-Writing enables you to amplify the expressive power of your art by telling the story, process, and metamorphosis of your work.
-Writing gives artists an additional language for their art: storytelling.
+- Adds meaning and depth to your art: You can’t convey the months of hard work behind a piece.
+A social media post can’t capture this effort.
+You can’t express the “golden hour” waited for a photograph.
+You can’t show the nutty dream inspiring a sculpture.
+Writing enhances the expressive power of your art.
+It does so by telling the story, process, and metamorphosis of your work.
+Writing gives artists an extra language for their art: storytelling.
 By writing about your art, you gain extra expressive power through words.

-• Offers trust and authority: By putting your thoughts directly into word form, you position yourself not just as a “visual artist” but also as a “thinker” and “storyteller” in the field.
+- Offers trust and authority: Put your thoughts directly into word form.
+By doing this, you position yourself not just as a “visual artist.”
+You also become a “thinker” and “storyteller” in the field.
 Words empower you to increase your authority in the industry.

-• Opens gates for new opportunities: New collaborations and projects commissioned might be diverted through your writings.
+- Opens gates for new opportunities: New collaborations and projects commissioned be diverted through your writings.
 Even gallery offers come from such writing.
-A collector may fall in love not only from what he sees but from that which lies behind that view.
+A collector will fall in love not only from what he sees but from that which lies behind that view.

-• It boosts your expressiveness: As a written content creator in your field, you will be able to express yourself more effectively and with more power in text-focused professional publications.
+- It boosts your expressiveness: You will enhance how you express yourself.
+As a written content creator in your field, you will be capable of conveying your ideas more effectively.
+You will have more power in text-focused professional publications.
 This may eventually lead you to be discovered by editors of professional art publications like Saatchi or Artfinder.

 Leave Your Writing Worries Behind

 We can just imagine what questions come into your mind before you even pick up your pen.
 Let not the thoughts scare you; you can always write well.
-Reasons usually come in mind for “why writing is difficult,” but, then again, that feeling always comes with why people should worry about ending all the fears.
+Reasons usually come in mind for “why writing is difficult.”
+But, that feeling is always accompanied by concerns about ending all the fears.

-The following excuses hold true for “not writing” and, since you have read this far, we can say that you have no reason to worry about this.
+The next excuses hold true for “not writing.”
+Since you have read this far, we can say that you have no reason to worry about this.
 Here are the classic excuses for not writing and reasons why you shouldn’t worry:

-• “I have no time to write.”
+- “I have no time to write.”
 And you don’t have to write every day.
-Sharing several high-quality, thoughtfully composed pieces every month is much more effective and longer-lasting than blasting out a barrage of meaningless tweets.
+Sharing several high-quality, thoughtfully composed pieces every month is much more effective.
+It has a longer-lasting impact than blasting out a barrage of meaningless tweets.

-• “What if no one reads it?”
-Very few people might read your first article.
+- “What if no one reads it?”
+Very few people will read your first article.
 It’s a marathon, not a sprint.
-Remember, reaching ten people who are really interested is much better than reaching ten thousand who are not: such persons could become your future collectors, business partners, or biggest supporters.
+Remember, reaching ten people who are really interested is much better than reaching ten thousand who are not.
+These individuals will become your future collectors, business partners, or biggest supporters.

-• “Must I be perfect?”
+- “Must I be perfect?”
 Certainly not.
 Most read articles emerge very often to be the most sincere.
 Your mistakes, your hardships, and the stuff that is unfinished are all parts of your story.
-What you take for failure in your writing may actually be what transforms your writing into something unique and original.
+What you take for failure in your writing actually transforms your writing into something unique and original.
 While writing, opt for simple and clear narration instead of complex sentences and fancy words.
 Write from the heart, in your own language.

 Living Proof That You Can Write: Our Art Interviews